NEWS

 Artist Statement:

 I am interested in the experiential capacity of a painting.
 For a while now, I've been caught on the question; what is a painting in a world falling apart?
 We are hurtling toward calamity and yet we still need to get up every morning, make school lunches, go to work.
-It feels as if everything is in tension, and I can't bear to pull a canvas taught across a stretcher bar again.
+It feels as if everything is in tension, and I can't bear to pull a canvas taut across a stretcher bar again.
 My body, like all bodies, is marinating in the tangle of this uncertain time.
 I want to fold, fall.
 To gather myself up.
 Let myself go.

 April 02023